deidara047/dev-mini-market/README.md

 The front-end side application implements Nuxt.js, while on the back-end side it implements Nest.js.
 GraphQL was used for the API, and finally PostgreSQL was used as the database system.
 This application implements Google Authenticator as a means of authentication, which at the same time uses the Google Authenticator service provided by appwrite.io.

 This application implements Nuxt UI as a UI Library.
+I used Pinia.js as a global state manager.
+I used spoonacular API as a mock data source of food.

 ## How can I test this?
 1. Get a PostgreSQL DB.